mobiletest2016/machine-learning-articles/articles/why-you-cant-truly-create-rosenblatts-perceptron-with-keras.md

 [![](images/sigmoid-1024x511.png)]

-Across a slight interval around \[latex\]x = 0\[/latex\], the Sigmoid function transitions from 0 to 1.
+Across a slight interval around $x = 0$, the Sigmoid function transitions from 0 to 1.
 It's a differentiable function and is therefore suitable for this Perceptron.

 But can we find an even better one?